Understanding New Jersey’s Workers’ Compensation System

 How are premium rates calculated?

 Premiums for workers’ compensation insurance are calculated using the formula below.

 Classification Rate X Payroll (per $100) X Experience Modifier = Premium

 - Classification – Businesses are separated into groups according to the type of work they do.
 The classification system identifies which type of work presents more risk to the employees performing these tasks.
 (For instance, workers’ compensation costs will be more for longshoremen than office workers.)
 For each classification of employee, the business owner must pay a certain amount for workers’ compensation based on every $100 in payroll.
 The rate is applicable to the total policy payroll.

 - Payroll – As discussed above, for each $100 of an employer’s payroll, there is a specific rate, which is determined by the employer’s classification codes.

 - Experience Rating – The employer’s experience modifier – typically referred to as the MOD – is a numeric representation of the company’s claim experience.
 Employers with less severe accidents than others will pay less in workers’ compensation.
 Generally speaking, an employer’s lookback in determining the experience rating should only be about five years.

 What can employers do to control rising premium costs?

 Since the premium employers pay is based largely on their experience with claims, one of the most effective ways to control costs is through a management commitment to safety that includes employee training and voluntary safety inspections and audits.
 In the event of an accident, employers should work with their insurance carriers to direct medical treatment and conduct a thorough investigation to avoid future incidents.
-In addition, to reduce the length of a claim, many insurance carriers will encourage employers to offer temporary alternative duty assignments wherever possible so that the employee can return to work quicker than they would have if they had the same job duties prior to the incident.
+In addition, to reduce the length of a claim, many insurance carriers will encourage employers to offer temporary alternative duty assignments wherever possible so that the employee can return to work sooner than they would have if they had the same job duties prior to the incident.

 What types of notices do employers have to provide about Workers’ Compensation?